DNA

 2

-Of the four participants, two are descendants of the two lines of George Schambach who immigrated in 1749.
+Of the six participants, three are descendants of the two lines of George Schambach who immigrated in 1749.
 Their results match exactly, re-enforcing our prior research on George's sons.
 Another participant is a descendant of a Jakob Schambach whose children immigrated in the 1880s and 1890s.
 His results match the descendants of George on all but two markers (447) and (534) out of 67 markers.
 This says that they are closely related.
 Since we have more information on Jacob's ancestry in Germany, this led us to where to look for more information on the family of George.
-We think we have narrowed down the possibilities and found the missing link, so to speak.
-Results for a fourth participant whose name in America was originally Shambeck but later changed to Shamek also places him in this family.
+Results for a fifth participant whose name in America was originally Shambeck but later changed to Shamek also places him in this family.
 His results match the descendants of George on almost all markers.
-Additional research is needed to confirm the connection for this immigrant.
+The sixth participant is a distant relative of the other four whose family remained in Germany.

 46046 gr-grandson of